AndersDeath/diary2/000-current.md

 # 21 July - Friday - Yerevan - 295 day of immigration

 It's friday.
 I'm exhausted.
 I brought my permanent residence card to passport table in order to add registration to this.
 I also had a lot of meetings and now I only want to sleep.
 It was hard friday.
 At the same time I thought a lot about the next week.
 I will have a several important calls and meetings.
 Enough about that.
 Yesterdays evening I was on Barbie movie.
 It was absolutely Hollywood stuff.
 However it was fun I spent my time with some value.
+Neverthenless.
+I'm so tiered that I only can is to sleep.